cloud-native-everything/nsp-kafka-prometheus/README.md

 # Kafka to Prometheus Python App for NSP

-This application serves as a bridge to consume messages from Kafka and export them as Prometheus metrics for Network Services Platform Telemtry info (Insight Administrator).
+This application serves as a bridge to consume messages from Kafka and export them as Prometheus metrics for Network Services Platform Telemetry info (Insight Administrator).

 The Nokia NSP is an advanced software solution providing intent-based network optimization and automation across multi-vendor environments.
 It ensures efficient resource utilization, reduces operational complexity, and enhances network performance through intelligent, automated decision-making and actions.